apfelaudio/eurorack-pmod/README.md

 - I/O is about +/- 8V capable, wider is possible with a resistor change.

 ## Gateware details
-- Examples based on Icebreaker (iCE40 part) / Colorlight i5 / i9 (ECP5 part).
+- Examples based on iCE40 and ECP5 based FPGAs supported by open-source tools.
 - User-defined DSP logic is decoupled from rest of system (see [`gateware/cores`](gateware/cores) directory)

 ## Getting Started